Due to conflict in the area, please check FCDO travel advice before travelling to the Middle East.

 The first thing to think about before packing for a holiday is the clothes and accessories you currently own.
 If you already have clothes suitable for your holiday destination, pack those before heading to the shops for more items.

 When looking for sustainable clothing it is always best to opt for more eco-friendly brands.
-There are companies that use more planet loving materials as well as focus on their production process to ensure the workers behind the scenes are well looked after and paid fairly.
+Some companies use planet-friendly materials and ensure fair treatment and pay for workers involved in production.

 Which brands make clothes sustainably?

 Some sustainable clothing brands to look out for include, Plant Faced, Stella McCartney, Fanfare, Levi’s, Burberry, Seasalt and many more.
-Of course, there’s also the option to shop at charity shops, so that clothes are getting several leases of life before they go to landfill.
+Shopping at charity shops gives clothes multiple lives before they end up in landfill.

 What effect can shopping sustainably have on the environment?